 Our office accepts Medicare for our Suboxone and Methadone Medication Management Programs

-Integrated treatment planning that includes substance use screening and treatment is key to providing better health outcomes in integrated care.
+Integrative treatment planning, which includes substance abuse screening and treatment, is crucial to improving health outcomes in integrated care.

 When we evaluate someone, we take into consideration many different variables.
 We don’t focus on the dependency alone; we also consider the social circumstances, support systems, and motivations for change.